 Job vacancy trends

 - Data from June 2017.
 Most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: July 2018.
+This article will be merged in the article Job vacancy statistics in April 2018.

 This article gives an overview of annual job vacancy statistics, notably the job vacancy rate (JVR) in the European Union (EU), Norway, Switzerland and the former Yugoslav Republic of Macedonia; note that Eurostat also collects quarterly job vacancy statistics.

 EU policies in the area of job vacancies aim to improve the functioning of the labour market by trying to help to match supply and demand more closely.
 The European jobs and mobility portal (EURES) was set up in order to enable job seekers to consult all vacancies publicised by the employment services of each EU Member State.